These Instant Pot Frijoles Borrachos (Drunken Beans) are easy, zesty, full of flavor and the perfect accompaniment to your next Mexican meal!

-The best part about an Instant Pot is the ability to make your food in a fraction of the time – everything from Soup to Tamales, Yogurt & more.
+The best part about an Instant Pot is the ability to make your food in a fraction of the time.
+You name it — everything from Soup to Tamales, Yogurt & more.
 Being able to walk away and not have to monitor anything on the stove is pretty huge – especially if you have children.

-We have over 50 Instant Pot Recipes you can try – including steel cut oats, yogurt, tamales & more.
+We have over 100 Instant Pot Recipes you can try – question is, what haven’t we done?!

-I have cooked pinto beans in the crock pot, & I have also boiled them on the stove – I have served them next to our Hatch Green Chile Cornbread, and we have even used Pinto Beans for this Pinto Bean Soup.
-Frijoles Borrachos are a combo of Beer, Bacon and Beans that is typically simmered on the stovetop for hours.
+We have cooked pinto beans in the crock pot, even boiled them on the stove.
+At meals, we have served them next to Hatch Green Chile Cornbread, and we’ve even used Pinto Beans for this Pinto Bean Soup.
+Instant Pot Frijoles Borrachos (drunken beans) are a combo of beer, bacon and beans that is typically simmered on the stovetop for hours.

-Except… instead of spending hours, we are cutting the time by using our Instant Pot.
-Who has hours to wait for something to cook?
+Except that instead of spending hours, we are cutting the time by using our Instant Pot.
+Besides, who has hours to wait for something to cook?

-They are tasty – spicy or mild, and full of flavor depending on the seasonings you wish to include… and there isn’t really any right or wrong way to make them, although they are traditionally made with tomatoes, oregano, and a dark beer – although if you can’t find a dark beer, any beer will do.
+They are absolutely delicious.
+There isn’t really any right or wrong way to make them, although they are traditionally made with tomatoes, oregano, and a dark beer.
+However, if you can’t find a dark beer, any beer will do.

-Before you get started cooking these Borracho (Drunken) beans, you will want to decide if you want to use pinto or Peruano beans.
+This recipe is easy peasy.
+However, before you get started, you will want to decide if you want to use pinto or Peruano beans.

 Pinto beans are darker and a little tougher, but Peruano beans are lighter in color and produce a much softer result.
-You can find both types at your latin supermarket, although Peruano beans tend to be a little more in price – not much higher though).
+You can find both types at your latin supermarket, although Peruano beans tend to be a little more in price.

-If you choose to soak your beans beforehand, then do so for 12 hours, before dumping the liquid and rinsing the beans.
-Then reduce the cooking time in the Instant Pot to 25 minutes instead of 45.
+Soaking your beans isn’t required.
+However, if you prefer to soak your beans beforehand, then do so for 12 hours.
+Then, dump the liquid and rinse the beans before cooking.
+You’ll want to add a little less water to the pot (just to cover) and reduce the cooking time in the Instant Pot to 25 minutes instead of 45.

-Soaking reduces their phytic acid content, which makes them easy to digest – which will be important for you if find yourself getting bloated when you eat a dish/plate of beans.
+Soaking reduces their phytic acid content, which makes them easy to digest.
+That’s important for you if find yourself getting bloated when you eat a dish/plate of beans.

 - 1 Tbsp extra virgin olive oil